 Uppsala University is a comprehensive research-intensive university with a strong international standing.
 Our mission is to pursue top-quality research and education and to interact constructively with society.
 Our most important assets are all the individuals whose curiosity and dedication make Uppsala University one of Sweden’s most exciting workplaces.
 Uppsala University has 42,000 students, 7,000 employees and a turnover of SEK 6.7 billion.

-The Department of Modern Languages has around 50 employees who essentially conduct research and education.
+The Department of Modern Languages has around 50 employees who conduct research and education in several languages and literatures.
 There are four main research areas: Finno-Ugric languages, German, Romance languages, and Slavic languages.
 Both earlier and later language stages are studied and the theoretical and methodological scope is wide.

 We now announce a Ph D position within the section of Slavic languages directed towards Russian.
 The research project should primarily be within the area of linguistics; relevant fields of research include political rhetoric and political discourse, intermediality and new media, in all cases aimed at contemporary Russia.
 Other fields of research may also be relevant.

 Conditions/Project: Doctoral studies extend over a 4-year period during which the PhD-student will receive a salary as an employee of the department.
 Doctoral students are expected to engage in full-time study and research, and to participate actively in the department’s activities.
 Students are encouraged to combine the position with teaching responsibilities up to a maximum of 20%, which is to be carried out against an appropriate prolongation of the contract.